imarkwick/boris_bikes/crc.md

 - be able to break a bike 														x

 it interacts with:
-- Docking Station
+- Docking Station 																		x
-- Bike
+- Bikes 																							x

 ###Docking Station Class